voyagerx3/MCDWT/README.md

 ```

 ### Scalability
-The 2D-DWT applied to a video produces a representation scalable in the space (we can extract different videos with different spatial scales or resolutions), in the time (we can extract diferent videos with different number of frames) and in quality (we can quantize the DWT coefficients with different quantization steps to get videos of different quality).
+The 2D-DWT applied to a video produces a representation scalable in the space (we can extract different videos with different spatial scales or resolutions), in the time (we can extract diferent videos with different number of frames) and in quality (we can get the DWT coefficients with different quantization steps to reconstruct videos of different quality).

 ### Inverse 's'-levels inverse 2D-DWT
-In the last example, subbands `V2={S[0].LL2, S[1].LL2, ..., S[n-1].LL2}` represent the scale number 2 of the original video (the spatial resolution of this `V2` is the resolution of `V` divided by 4 in each spatial dimension).
+In the last example, subbands `V2={S[0].LL2, S[1].LL2, ..., S[n-1].LL2}` represent the scale (number) 2 of the original video (the spatial resolution of this `V2` is the resolution of `V` divided by 4 in each spatial dimension).

-To reconstruct the scale 1, we apply the iDWT (1-level inverse DWT) in place (this means that the output of the transform replaces the input data):
+To reconstruct the scale 1, we apply the iDWT (1-level inverse DWT) in place (this means that the output of the transform replaces all or a part of the input data):
 ```python
 for pyramid in S:
   2D_iDWT(pyramid)